jeffijoe/snicket/README.md

 ## Notifiers

-In order for StreamSource to know when new messages are available, it must receive a signal from a *notifier*.
+In order for Snicket to know when new messages are available, it must receive a signal from a *notifier*.

 There are 2 types of notifiers.